 The new Amazon Echo Show 8 is available as of June 9, 2021 and costs $129, which is the same price the first Echo Show 8 started at when it debuted.
 The previous-gen model often went on sale for $99 or less.
 We're expecting Amazon Prime Day to bring some of the year's best Amazon deals, including discounts on the latest Echo Show 8.

-Without sales, the Echo Show 8 is still more affordable than the $249 Echo Show 10, but a bit pricier than the $99 Google Nest Hub (2nd gen) that debuted earlier this year.
+Without sales, the Echo Show 8 is still more affordable than the $249 Echo Show 10 and wall-mountable Echo Show 15, but a bit pricier than the $99 Google Nest Hub (2nd gen) that debuted earlier this year.
 Not only is Google's newest smart display one of the best smart speakers, it offers neat sleep sensing capabilities, too.

 Amazon Echo Show 8 (2nd Gen) review: Design and display

 While the overall look of the 7.9 x 5.4 x 3.9 inch smart display is mostly the same, donning a minimalistic fabric-swathed exterior, the camera arrangement is visibly different.
 Replacing the first Echo Show 8's subtle 1 megapixel camera, the new model has a 13-MP camera housed in a larger, square component.